 The Oregon Association of Higher Education and Disability (ORAHEAD) hosts two annual conferences.
-Typically, a brief, day and a half spring conference is scheduled at one of the Oregon affiliate schools in April.
-A longer, two and a half day conference is scheduled at a more scenic location in November.
+A brief, day and a half spring conference is typically scheduled in April at one of the Oregon affiliate schools.
+A longer, two and a half day conference is typically scheduled in November at a more scenic Oregon location.

 The annual spring and fall conferences are meant to bring together Oregon disability services professionals for continued education, professional development, and quality networking.
 Conferences typically feature excellent presentations and panels in a variety of relevant categories including but not limited to: